griffithlab/civicpy/docs/civic.rst

       A disease :class:`CivicAttribute`, linked to a corresponding `Disease Ontology`_ term when applicable.

-   .. attribute:: drugs
+   .. attribute:: therapies

-      Zero or more drug :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
+      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
 Only used with therapeutic response predictive :attr:`evidence_type`.

-   .. attribute:: drug_interaction_type
+   .. attribute:: therapy_interaction_type

-      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated drugs within a therapeutic response predictive :attr:`evidence_type` assertion are related.
+      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` assertion are related.

    .. attribute:: evidence_direction

-      One of 'Supports' or 'Does Not Support', indicating whether the evidence statement supports or refutes the clinical significance of an event.
+      One of 'Supports' or 'Does Not Support', indicating whether the evidence statement supports or refutes the significance of an event.

    .. attribute:: evidence_type